mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 5 - Analytics using Application Insights/README.md

 ```

-add the following method to the SomeService class:
+Add the following method to the SomeService class:

 ```cs